rytmis/bootcamp-wames-labs/01-management-portal.md

 The encoding job will take a while depending on the length and quality of your media asset and your selected encoding preset.
 A HD quality 10 minute video encoded with the Playback on PC/Mac (via Flash/Silverlight) preset takes approximately 20 minutes to encode.

+## Publishing and playback ##

 Once the encoding job has finished, go to the Content tab and select the new Media Asset.
+Click on Publish in the bottom toolbar and then click Yes in the confirmation box that pops up.

 Click on Play in the bottom toolbar to test the playback.

 ![](images/12-playback.png)